Skip to main content

 women riding bicycles

 I hope to empower more ride leaders and sweeps so I can expand, grow, and develop a sustainable program.
-I have had discussions with them about setting up chapters of Cycling with Sarah.
 My main goal when I think about growing the cycling club is to not get too big too fast and lose the original intent which is a personal, supportive environment.
 Being able to connect with everyone and get to know them is really important to me.